+Top Household Products That Harm Health.
 Autoimmune disorders, allergies, asthma and obesity are on the rise.
 Commonly used household products contain chemicals that play a role in these and other illnesses.
 Chemicals disrupt our hormones and immune system making you sick, fat and tired..
 When the immune system gets turned on, it increases inflammation.
-Inflammation is the root cause of many illnesses.
-It has a profound effect on autoimmune disease.
+Firstly, inflammation is the root cause of many illnesses.
+However, it has a profound effect on autoimmune disease.

 Make Up and Personal Care Products

 For example, the average woman puts 515 synthetic chemicals in or on her body on a daily basis.
 Getting clean and green is important for prevention.
 The Environmental Working Group EWG at www.ewg.org has an app that allows you to scan the bar code on products and it will rate them for safety.
 Here are some things to look for:

 - Red lipstick contains lead.
 Many shampoos, lotions, conditioners and creams contain parabens, phthalates, sodium laurel sulfate and fragrance that disrupts your hormones and immune system.
 Symptoms can range from fatigue, brain fog, weight gain, and hundreds of autoimmune disorders where the symptoms vary.

 - Fragrance is a generic term for proprietary, undisclosed mixture of various scent chemicals and ingredients used as fragrance dispersants such as diethyl phthalate and acetaldehyde.
 Fragrance is in so many products, is airborne, gets into your lungs and can be an irritant.
 For instance, this can aggravate allergies, asthma and other respiratory conditions.
 The safest fragrances are essential oils made by mother nature.
 A little goes a long way and they can have healing properties.

 What’s in the Air Can Cause Cancer